There wasn’t much left of Key West when we visited in 2002, just a ramshackle elevator with a faint “KEY WEST, MINN.” on one side.

 The canals are still there–County Ditch 126 goes right through Key West–but the train tracks aren’t there anymore.
 Neither are the east-west line nor the branch that ran north and south from Key West.

-The Northern Pacific Railroad ran right through Key West and, by the time they were met there at the station–by a cutter loaded with comforters–a blizzard had come up.
-Leora said that arriving that way mixed up her sense of direction the whole time they lived in Minnesota.
+The Northern Pacific Railroad ran right through Key West, which was 13 miles east of Grand Forks.
+By the time they were met there at the station–by Grandpap Goff driving horses and pulling a cutter loaded with comforters–a blizzard had come up.
+Their new home was only half a mile north, but Leora said that arriving that way mixed up her sense of direction the whole time they lived in Minnesota.

-That first September.
-Perry was born in Polk County, Minnesota.
+That first September, Perry Goff was born in Polk County, Minnesota.

 Besides raising grain and turkeys, Sherd Goff ran a threshing machine.
 The school children who were wary of outsiders evidently learned it from their parents.
 Sometimes metal objects had been secreted in the pile of grain to be threshed, in hopes that the machine would break down.